galaxyytriponmobile/Alxx-Lua-Deobfuscation/README.md

 I will try and add a decompiler into it and with the help of AI.

  UPDATE 1: I have done some updates, currently it is pretty good, renames functions variables etc. to numbers to make it more readable, and i am working on getting rid of any semicolons and starting the code at a new line.

  UPDATE 2: Removing semicolons update done.

  UPDATE 3: Also added if the script encounters a ) } ] it starts in a new line.

  UPDATE 4: Re-added semi-colons to help readability.

-#UPDATE 5: DECOMPILER UPDATE; MAKESHIFT DECOMPILER ADDED!
-CHECK CODE
+🔥UPDATE 5: DECOMPILER UPDATE; MAKESHIFT DECOMPILER ADDED!
+CHECK CODE🔥